Silversunset01/dbm/tutorials.md

 1. **Create an event that is triggered ON MEMBER JOIN**

-This event will detect every time someone joins your server, and when you enter a variable name in the box labelled `Temp Variable Name (stores member that joined):` it will store the user that joined.
+This event will detect every time someone joins your server, and when you enter a variable name in the box labeled `Temp Variable Name (stores member that joined):` it will store the user that joined.
 For this example, we will call the variable `new-user`

 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/autorole1.PNG)

 2. **Find the role you want to apply to users**

 To apply a role you must first obtain the role object.
 Do this with a Find Role action.
 You can search by Role ID, Role Name, or Role Color (name or ID are the best options for this as they are the least likely to duplicate).